Kintsugi paired with tea and wine

 End with Wine

 Many of our kintsugi lessons finish with wine and nibbles.
-Sometimes it's Japanese natural wine.
-Sometimes it's saké.
+Sometimes it's Japanese natural wine, enjoying our one-of-a-kind wine coolers.
+Sometimes it's saké with our hand-crafted saké cups.
 We seek the perfect pairing to the type of wares we are repairing that day.
 While there is great satisfaction in holding the finished repaired ware with both hands, we believe that each step of the process should be celebrated.

 How do you celebrate the kintsugi journey?